AmrDeveloper/GQL/README.md

 SELECT * FROM commits
 SELECT name, email FROM commits
-SELECT name, email FROM commits ORDER BY name DES SELECT name, email FROM commits WHERE name contains "gmail" ORDER BY name SELECT * FROM commits WHERE name.lower = "amrdeveloper" SELECT name FROM commits GROUP By name
+SELECT name, email FROM commits ORDER BY name DESC SELECT name, email FROM commits WHERE name contains "gmail" ORDER BY name SELECT * FROM commits WHERE name.lower = "amrdeveloper" SELECT name FROM commits GROUP By name